microsoft/code-with-engineering-playbook/docs/design/design-patterns/network-architecture-guidance-for-hybrid/readme.md

 > **NOTE:** When working in an existing hybrid environment, it is important to understand any current patterns, and how they are used before making any changes.

-## Hub and Spoke topology
+## Hub-and-spoke Topology

-The Hub-and-Spoke topology doesn't change much when using cloud/hybrid if configured correctly, The main different is that the hub VNet is peering to the on-prem network via a ExpressRoute and that all traffic from Azure might exit via the ExpressRoute and the on-prem internet connection.
+The Hub-and-spoke topology doesn't change much when using cloud/hybrid if configured correctly, The main different is that the hub VNet is peering to the on-prem network via a ExpressRoute and that all traffic from Azure might exit via the ExpressRoute and the on-prem internet connection.

 The generalized best practices are in  [Network Architecture Guidance for Azure#Hub and Spoke topology](../network-architecture-guidance-for-azure/readme.md#hub-and-spoke-topology)

-### IP allocation
+### IP Allocation

 When working with Hybrid deployment, take extra care when planning IP allocation as there is a much greater risk of overlapping network ranges.